Report: Susanna Perry-Ettel

 "I've been spat on and told that I've betrayed Islam,” confessed a Syrian refugee baptized as a Christian in Germany.
 “But through what I've learned, I can forgive them."

 "In Islam, we always lived in fear.
-Fear God, fear of sin, fear of punishment.
+Fear of God, fear of sin, fear of punishment.
 However, Christ is a God of love," an Iranian refugee reported in Switzerland.

 "I've been looking all my life for peace and happiness, but in Islam, I have not found it," added Shima, another Iranian refugee.